NextCenturyCorporation/itm-evaluation-server/README.md

 - `DomainCharacter`: domain-specific attributes of the characters in the scenario
 - `DomainDemographics`: domain-specific demographic attributes of the characters in the scenario
 - `DomainConditions` domain-specific conditions that specify whether to transition to the next scene or send a probe response
-- `DomainThreatTypeEnum`: domain-specific type or nature of the risk or threat to the characters in the sceanrio, or to the decision-maker
+- `DomainThreatTypeEnum`: domain-specific type or nature of the risk or threat to the characters in the scenario, or to the decision-maker
 - `DomainCharacterRoleEnum`: domain-specific primary roles a character may have in the scene
 - `DomainActionTypeEnum`: domain-specific (string) action types supported in the server
 - `EntityTypeEnum`: domain-specific enumeration of available entity types; can be a subject or object of a `MESSAGE` action

 Add YAML definitions for any nested objects defined in the above state objects.
 If any other model objects require domain-specific content, then create both a `Base` and `Domain` version of each object, and change the current object to include both of these versions with the `allOf` keyword.
 This may also entail other server code changes.
 All YAML changes should be made to the `swagger/swagger.yaml` file, and used by your client ADM.
 Note that the hope is to move all domain-specific state to a separate file, but this isn't supported cross-platform with our current dependencies.

+**NOTE**: Certain enums would ideally be extensible so we can define basic values in `base_swagger.yaml` and domain-specific extensions in `domain_swagger.yaml`.
+Until this is supported in the OpenAPI spec and openapi generator, the enums from three domain-specific enums will need to be replicated in the base swagger file:
+- `DomainActionTypeEnum` values should be replicated in `ActionTypeEnum`;
+- `DomainThreatTypeEnum` values should be replicated in `ThreatTypeEnum`; and
+- `DomainCharacterRoleEnum` values should be replicated in `CharacterRoleTypeEnum`.

+See [this OpenAPI issue](https://github.com/OAI/OpenAPI-Specification/issues/1552) for background info.

 ### Implement domain-specific classes
 Create a directory, `swagger_server/itm/domains/<domainname>`, and implement the following classes: